 24 July 2015 to 5 June 2016

 Every year thousands of women suffer as a result of war, but their stories are lost behind the dramatic headlines from the battlefields.

-Visitors to this free exhibition are invited to learn more, and consider the impact of conflict, through renowned photographer Lee Karen Stow's compelling images.
+Visitors to this exhibition were invited to learn more, and consider the impact of conflict, through renowned photographer Lee Karen Stow's compelling images.

-The exhibition is part of National Museums Liverpool’s programme commemorating the centenary of the First World War.
+The exhibition was part of National Museums Liverpool’s programme commemorating the centenary of the First World War.

 Poppies: Women and War is a touring exhibition supported by Arts Council England.
-The next venue it will be on display at is the University of Hull in summer, 2016.
+It is on display at the University of Hull in summer 2016.